vincenthsu/dotfiles/README.md

 ## Private settings

-manage your private configurations in the .dotfile/sprivate/link folder. update.sh will help to link them to $HOME directory. for example:
+manage your private configurations in the .dotfiles/private/link folder. update.sh will create symbolic links for them to $HOME directory. for example:

+    git clone <Your private git repo> $HOME/.dotfiles/private cd $HOME/.dotfiles; source update.sh

 * You could add a file named bashrc.local in "$HOME" folder or in "$HOME/.dotfiles/private/link" folder for your own bash definitions.
 * You could add a file named gitconfig.local in "$HOME" folder or in "$HOME/.dotfiles/private/link" folder for your own git definitions.

-    git clone <Your private git repo> $HOME/.dotfiles/private cd $HOME/.dotfiles; source update.sh